monarchs-ice/monarchs/docs/source/installation.rst

 MONARCHS requires Python 3.9 or later, and is specifically tested with versions 3.9-3.12.
-It is highly recommended that before installing MONARCHS, you set up and activate a fresh virtual environment.
+It is highly recommended that before installing MONARCHS, you set up and activate a fresh `virtual environment <https://learn.scientific-python.org/development/tutorials/dev-environment/>`_ (visit the hyperlink for more info on how and why to use virtual environments)

 You can do this either via e.g.

 ``conda``